lexanth/lexanth.github.io/src/content/blog/react-animation-part-2.md

 ---
 title: "Animation in React - Tools - Part 2"
 date: 2020-05-10
-except: JavaScript tools for animations in React
+excerpt: JavaScript tools for animations in React
 ---

 In [Part 1](/blog/react-animation-part-1), we looked at CSS animation techniques, and how to use them in a CSS-in-JS React world.
 But we identified a few limitations of this approach, which leads us to need some JavaScript tools in our armoury.
 The limitations were: